Dr. Clifton Cox

 Why did you choose to specialize in Colorectal surgery?

-I recognized that the application of skill, effort, and technology could significantly impact patient well-being, whether it be a life-threatening problem such as colon cancer, or a quality of life threatening problem such as hemorrhoids.
+I recognized that the application of skill, effort, and technology could significantly impact patient well-being, whether it be a life-threatening problem such as colon cancer, or a quality of life problem such as hemorrhoids.

 Do you have a specialty of interest?